Bodily Injury Liability Insurance: What You Need To Know

 We know this is more than what the law requires, but the risk to drivers and their personal and family assets is greater now than it has ever been, thus necessitating even greater protection.

-When a driver is at-fault in causing a car accident and he or she is determined to be liable for compensation or damages that exceed the limit in his or her bodily injury liability insurance policy, then the driver will have to pay for that excess.
+In Michigan, when a driver is at-fault in causing a car accident and he or she is determined to be liable for compensation or damages that exceed the limit in his or her bodily injury liability insurance policy, then the driver will have to pay for that excess.
 The auto insurance company won’t.
 The insurer’s obligation to pay ends when the policy limit is reached.

 What that means for the driver is that he or she may be forced to use personal assets – such a home, vehicles, wages and income, savings, retirement, college account and investments – to pay for the compensation and damages that is not covered.